rohankotanu/mybots/README.md

 # "Thing" from the Netflix show _Wednesday_ (or the Addams Family)

 For this assignment, I evolved a hand that could walk.
 This was inspired by "Thing" from the Netflix show _Wednesday_.
 The fitness function was a measurement of how far the hand moved in the -x direction.
 Hands which moved further in the -x direction had higher fitnesses.
 A video of a hand with a randomly generated brain vs. an eveolved brain can be seen [here](https://youtu.be/WgInskeBIAA).
+In this simulation, a population size of 5 was evolved for 20 generations.

 To run the program, simply type the following into the terminal window: